 So, what are the main factors that affect the physical state of our trails and how do we keep them healthy?
 How does the condition of our trails affect the health of the Forest?
 We answer all of these questions below.

 A majority of trail maintenance consists of keeping the trails clear for hikers to use safely.
 Some trails can be mowed with a tractor, while others require staff and volunteers to use brush cutters to trim overgrown vegetation.
 Additionally, trees and branches that fall onto the trail are removed by cutting the tree into more manageable segments with a chainsaw.

 Why do we reroute trails?

-Erosion is the biggest factor for rerouting trails.
+Erosion is the biggest factor when it comes to rerouting trails.
 Rainfall and snowmelt carry away soil and can create ditches or ruts on the trail.
-Some trails were created in unsustainable locations, like routes placed straight down a hillside or trails on flat terrain that don’t easily dry out after rain or snow.
+Some trails were created in unsustainable locations, like routes placed straight down a hillside or trails on flat terrain that do not easily dry out after rain or snow.

 How do we create or reroute trails?

 Trails are created both by hand and by machinery.
 Staff and volunteers will use hand tools (shovels, hoes, axes), as well as equipment like a mini excavator and plate compactor to dig and compress dirt.

 Trails are sometimes either temporarily or permanently closed due to potential hazards, severe erosion or other safety concerns.
 Please follow all trail signage and closures for your safety and check our website for updates regarding trail closures.

 Have we inspired you to get out on the trails and explore them?
 We were hoping so!